University of North Carolina Athletics

 • Carolina women’s soccer won nine consecutive national championships from 1986-1994, the second-longest championship streak by a Division I women’s program in NCAA history (LSU outdoor track and field won 11 in a row from 1987-97).
 UNC’s nine straight titles equal the third-most consecutive by any Division I program (Arkansas men’s indoor track won 12 straight from 1984-95).

 • Carolina women's soccer has won more NCAA championships (22) than any other women's team in collegiate sports history.
 Stanford women's tennis is second with 20.
 LSU outdoor track and field and Maryland lacrosse are tied for third with 14.
-Among ACC schools and teams, Carolina field hockey is second only to the UNC women’s soccer team in NCAA women’s championships with 11, while Duke women’s golf is third with seven.
+Among ACC schools and teams, Carolina field hockey is second only to the UNC women’s soccer team with 11 NCAA women’s championships.

-• Carolina women’s soccer’s 22 NCAA championships are the fifth-most by any program in Division I history.
-Oklahoma State wrestling leads with 34, followed by Southern California men’s outdoor track and field (26), Denver skiing (24), Iowa wrestling (24) and UNC women’s soccer (22).
+• Carolina women’s soccer’s 22 NCAA championships are tied for the fourth-most Division I titles by any program.
+Oklahoma State wrestling leads with 34, followed by Southern California men’s outdoor track and field (27), Iowa wrestling (24), UNC women’s soccer (22) and Arkansas men’s indoor track and field (22).

 • The Tar Heels have won six NCAA titles in men’s basketball, tied for the third most in college basketball history behind UCLA (11) and Kentucky (8).
 Carolina has played in the most Final Fours (21) and won the most NCAA Tournament games (134) in college basketball history.
-UNC is second in tournament appearances (53) and games (185).
+UNC is second in NCAA Tournament appearances (54) and games (186).

 • Carolina men’s basketball is the only team to play in the Final Four in each of the last nine decades (1940s-50s-60s-70s-80s-90s-2000s-2010s-2020s).